denisismagilov - stock.adobe.com

 New technologies come with new tools and methods for exploitation, and blockchain is no exception.
 A new class of cyber threats is emerging, involving tactics unique to blockchain networks.
 These include the following:

 - Cryptojacking is when computers are hijacked for their computational power to mine cryptocurrencies.
-This is an example of backdoor and on-ramp exploits, which are similar to supply chain attacks but use the distributed nature of blockchain.
+It is an example of backdoor and on-ramp exploits, which are similar to supply chain attacks but use the distributed nature of blockchain.
+In a cryptojacking attack, malware infects a target device and uses its electricity, hardware and other resources to mine cryptocurrency for the attacker.

-- Flash loan attacks are when smart contracts designed to support flash loans are attacked to siphon assets elsewhere.
-These attacks exploit uncollateralized loans by manipulating smart contract inputs, as seen in the $24 million attack on xToken.
+- Flash loan attacks are when smart contracts that are designed to support flash loans -- loans that let users borrow assets without collateral -- are attacked to siphon assets elsewhere.
+These attacks exploit uncollateralized loans by manipulating smart contract inputs, as seen in the $24 million attack on xToken and $80 million attack on Beanstalk Farms.

-Recent blockchain attacks haven't focused so much on the technology, but on basic human vulnerabilities.
+Many blockchain attacks focus less on the technology and more on basic human vulnerabilities.
 For example, stolen cryptographic keys -- private digital signatures -- were the likely cause of crypto exchange Bitfinex's $73 million breach in 2016.

 Endpoint vulnerabilities are also entry points for malicious actors, such as those at the device, app, wallet or third-party vendor level.
 Employees and vendor personnel are targets, too.
 The Bithumb crypto exchange, for example, was hacked using an employee's computer in 2017.
 Erroneous data input and developer incompetence, even with no malicious intent, are other risks to be aware of.